-A review by Accountable.US of legal challenges by the U.S. Chamber of Commerce since President Trump took office in January 2017 shows the majority of lawsuits, roughly 63% of lawsuits challenging federal regulations, were filed within district courts under the Fifth Circuit's jurisdiction.
-Among these ten are:
+A review by Accountable.US of legal challenges by the U.S. Chamber of Commerce since President Trump took office in January 2017 shows that about 59% of its lawsuits challenging federal regulations were filed within district courts under the notoriously pro-industry Fifth Circuit's jurisdiction.
+Among these thirteen are: